Kelly Westlund for Congress

 In my role as a City Councilor and activist, I have organized events to support striking union workers and pushed the City to provide fair pay and benefits to City employees.
 On the campaign trail, I have been very outspoken about increasing the minimum wage, extending unemployment insurance, reducing student loan rates, and expanding Social Security.

-2. Expand access to affordable health care: Offer a public option (if not single payer), negotiate prescription drug prices, and support community-based treatment programs.
+2. Expand access to affordable health care: Offer a public option (if not single payer), negotiate prescription drug prices, and support community-based preventative care and treatment programs.

 As a City Councilor, I voted to allocate resources to the expansion of our community health care clinic.
 On the campaign trail, I have clearly articulated my support for expanding access to affordable health care by offering a public option.